Fox Sports Asia: Closure

-The remaining coverage of both Formula One and UFC was aired on Malaysia Astro for Astro SuperSport 5, which had been launched post-closure, Philippines Premier Sports from the TAP Sports network, which replaced Fox Sports post-closure, Singapore StarHub TV and Singtel TV, for Hub Sports & Mio Sports, and even Thailand TrueVisions' True Sport.
-Mola streamed the remaining UFC fights in Indonesia while also carrying the sub-license to both Singapore and Malaysia for future Live fights with the inclusion of Dana White's Contender Series.
-It hadn't been aired when Fox Sports mainly aired the UFC main events.
-Meanwhile, the Emtek group aired the remaining Formula One races for their Champions TV network along with their OTT media service Vidio which previously carried the Fox Sports network to the service.
+The remaining coverage of both Formula One and UFC was aired on Astro in Malaysia on Astro SuperSport 5 (launched post-closure); Premier Sports from the TAP Sports network in the Philippines, which replaced Fox Sports and also secured most of the other rights formerly held by ABS-CBN's sports division whose had sharing several rights with Fox Sports until its winddown following the expiration and subsequent cancellation of legislative broadcast network franchise in 2020; StarHub TV and Singtel TV in Singapore (on Hub Sports and Mio Sports); and TrueVisions' True Sport in Thailand.
+Mola streamed the remaining UFC fights in Indonesia while also sub-licensing to both Singapore and Malaysia for future live fights, including Dana White's Contender Series; these had not been aired previously when Fox Sports focused on UFC main events.
+Meanwhile, the Emtek group aired the remaining Formula One races on Champions TV, O Channel (now Moji) and their OTT media service Vidio, which previously carried the Fox Sports network.

-As reported exclusively from SportBusiness, the Formula One coverage in Hong Kong and Southeast Asia (excluding Vietnam, in which K+ owned the rights following the closure of the channel) transferred over to beIN Sports starting from 2023, which also carried both Australian Open and French Open tennis rights (except in Vietnam, which was owned by K+ and VTVcab respectively), awhile SPOTV, which already available across Southeast Asia (excluding Vietnam until 24 December 2023), will broadcast Wimbledon and the US Open.
-The extension for UFC coverage in Southeast Asia was yet to be finalized.
+As reported exclusively by SportBusiness, Formula One coverage in Hong Kong and Southeast Asia (excluding Vietnam, where K+ owned the rights following the channel's closure) transferred to beIN Sports starting in 2023. beIN Sports also held rights for both the Australian Open and French Open (except in Vietnam, where rights were owned by K+ and VTVcab, respectively), while SPOTV, which was already available across Southeast Asia (excluding Vietnam until 24 December 2023), broadcast Wimbledon and the US Open.
+The extension for UFC coverage in Southeast Asia had yet to be finalized.

-The John Dykes Show was announced to be resumed on Disney+ Hotstar in Malaysia, Indonesia and Thailand, then yet-to-be announced for other Disney+ territories including Singapore and Hong Kong as Star Originals.
+The John Dykes Show was announced to resume on Disney+ Hotstar in Malaysia, Indonesia, and Thailand, and was yet to be announced for other Disney+ territories, including Singapore and Hong Kong, as Star Originals.

-A few days after its closure, Disney relaunched the ESPN brand in Asia as a digital media portal through its official YouTube channel and social media pages.
+A few days after the closure, Disney relaunched the ESPN brand in Asia as a digital media portal through its official YouTube channel and social media pages.